fmisztal/fmisztal/README.md

 # 💫 About Me:
-🌱 I’m currently studying biomedical informatics<br>at the Faculty of Electronics and Information Technology<br>at the Warsaw University of Technology<br>👯 Willing to work in a group on larger projects and learn new skills<br>🤝 I'm looking for my first internship/job
+🌱 Currently pursuing studies in biomedical informatics at the Faculty of Electronics and Information Technology, Warsaw University of Technology. <br>
+👯 Enthusiastic about collaborating within a team environment on challenging projects while continuously expanding skill sets. <br>
+🤝 Actively seeking opportunities for an internship in Machine Learning or a junior Java developer position to apply knowledge and passion for technology in real-world scenarios.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/filip-misztal-9b9370239)